 - Kaufman, E. K., & Seibel, M. (2014).
 Virginia Cooperative Extension Community Viability grant.
 Leadership discourses for community partnerships. $22,000.

 Dr. Kaufman’s appointment at Virginia Tech includes a 30% allocation for Extension programs.
 With this time, he has focused efforts in two areas: (1) engaging citizens in the leadership for educational programming and (2) preparing future leaders for the agricultural community.
-This leadership focus is fairly new for Virginia Cooperative Extension, so much of his time has been spent establishing new opportunities and relationships.

 - ALCE 1004: Strengths Development for Careers in Agricultural Sciences